MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 ## Use tags

+Here's how to add custom tags and how to set up tagging by shift (if you're using the Shifts app in Teams).
+To learn more, check out [Using tags in Teams](https://support.office.com/article/using-tags-in-teams-667bd56f-32b8-4118-9a0b-56807c96d91e).

 ### Custom tags

 #### Add tags

 To create and assign tags, select **Teams** on the left side of the app, and then find your team in the list.
 Select **More options**, and then choose **Manage tags**.
 Here, you can create tags and assign them to people on your team.

 ![Screenshot of how to apply tags in the Teams client ](media/manage-tags-teams.png)